junxit/us-congress-bills-110/bill.md

   > ## § 1273.
 Maintenance of the poison control center grant program
   >
   > - **(a)** *Authorization of program* The Secretary shall award grants to poison control centers certified under subsection (c) (or granted a waiver under subsection (d)) and professional organizations in the field of poison control for the purposes of preventing, and providing treatment recommendations for, poisonings and complying with the operational requirements needed to sustain the certification of the center under subsection (c).
-  > - **(b)** *Additional uses of grant funds* In addition to the purposes described in subsection (a), a poison center or professional organization awarded a grant under such subsection may also use amounts received under such grant—
+  > - **(b)** *Additional uses of funds* In addition to the purposes described in subsection (a), a poison center or professional organization awarded a grant, contract, or cooperative agreement under such subsection may also use amounts received under such grant, contract, or cooperative agreement—
   >   - **(1)** to establish and evaluate best practices in the United States for poison prevention, poison control center outreach, and emergency and preparedness programs;
   >   - **(2)** to research, develop, implement, revise, and communicate standard patient management guidelines for commonly encountered toxic exposures;
   >   - **(3)** to improve national toxic exposure surveillance by enhancing cooperative activities between poison control centers in the United States and the Centers for Disease Control and Prevention;